mxfmg1982/docs/content/en/docs/appstore/connectors/email-connector.md

     {{% alert color="warning" %}}When duplicating this microflow, do not change input parameter name and data type.{{% /alert %}}

-#### 4.5.1 Enabling Subscription in Email Settings
+#### 4.5.1 Enabling Subscription in Account Settings

-For some use cases, like triggering actions when a new email is received, you need to enable the subscriptions to new emails using in the Email Settings as well as in the subscription microflow documented in [Subscribing to Incoming Email](#subscribe-incoming-email).
+When subscribing to incoming email, enable **Subscribe to incoming emails* in the [Additional Account Settings](#other-account-settings) as well as in the subscription microflow documented in [Subscribing to Incoming Email](#subscribe-incoming-email).

 #### 4.5.2 Additional Considerations